Understanding The Link Between Hearing and Cognition to Develop New Treatments for Hearing Loss

 As a research institute, we dedicate considerable resources to quality improvement, assessing outcomes and testing new devices and procedures.

-Lions Hearing Clinic and Ear Science Implant Clinic audiologists and surgeons are key participants in this research which maximises the ability to transfer new knowledge to clinical practice.
+Lions Hearing Clinic and Ear Science Implant Clinic audiologists and surgeons are key participants in this research, maximising the ability to transfer new knowledge to clinical practice.

 Our research activities include the investigation and development of new models of care, especially to those in rural and remote areas, speech perception testing, cognition, bone conduction hearing aids, handling skills and quality of life.

 Hearing loss and mental health are often linked.
-Research has shown that hearing loss places a large burden on many aspects of life.
-Research from Ear Science and others has shown that children & adults with hearing loss have a greater risk of mental health problems, particularly increased anxiety.
+Research has shown that hearing loss places a significant burden on many aspects of life.
+Research from Ear Science and others has demonstrated that children & adults with hearing loss have a greater risk of mental health problems, particularly increased anxiety.

 Hearing & Ageing

 It’s a well-known fact that, as we get older, we tend to experience some level of decline in our cognitive ability.
-For some of us it may be mild, and for others more serious.
-Although a normal part of aging, typical issues tend to pop up, including forgetting details, taking longer to learn new things, and difficulty concentrating or focusing.
+For some of us, it may be mild, and for others, more serious.
+Although a normal part of ageing, typical issues tend to pop up, including forgetting details, taking longer to learn new things, and difficulty concentrating or focusing.

 We might not be able to stop this decline in our brain, but recent and emerging studies tell us that we may be able to slow it down by understanding the link between hearing loss and brain fitness.
 We are researching if hearing loss can be associated with overall cognitive decline, including developing Alzheimer’s disease and/or dementia.